½ûÂþÌìÌÃ

 How to apply to a university in the US?

 Other requirements evaluate students' general subject knowledge, including taking the Scholastic Assessment Test () - similar to what American students do at the end of high school.
 The SAT focuses on maths, writing, and text analysis.
-Preparing for and registering for the official exam can be done through the College Board website.
+Preparing for and registering for the official exam can be done through the website.
+For graduate students aspiring to join an American university for a Master's program, they often need to take the Graduate Record Examination (GRE), demonstrating their readiness for advanced studies.
+However, not all programs demand the GRE.
+Check your university's requirements, as rules around the SAT and GRE differ and are subject to change.

 How to apply for a student visa to the US?

 If you need specifics on administrative procedures, contact the international student office of your chosen university.
 Most universities, like Rice University and UH, have a dedicated center and internet portal for international students on their websites.
-Remember that students generally fund administrative process fees and visa fees (around $300-$500).
+Remember that students generally fund administrative process fees themselves and visa fees (around $300-$500).

 For studying in the United States, you'll need a visa that grants you the right to attend a university.
 The is the most common and is for full-time students pursuing their entire academic cycle (undergraduate, graduate, or postgraduate) at an American university.
-The is available for a year and can be renewed thrice.
+The is available for a year and can be renewed three times.
 It is intended for students in technical fields like hospitality, automotive, computer science, and cooking.
 The is awarded to students in exchange programs with American universities while remaining registered in their home institution.

 Health insurance for international students in the US